 Still, careful analyses might obtain effects that are robust enough so as to defy noise.
 Treading in the footsteps of Pallier et al. would require the discovery of clusters (in a whole brain analysis) in which the syntax factor modulates BOLD signal intensity parametrically across both real and Jabberwocky sentences.
 No such clusters were found.
 ROI analyses produced weak results (non-corrected for multiple comparisons).
 Of the many contrasts tested, only a subtraction of (6b) from (6a) yielded significant results in some brain areas, whose peaks are in the LIFG, LMTG, Right Cerebellum and Amygdala.
 However, the presence of multiple confounds violates Minimality, and the absence of a detailed task analysis violates Transparency, which preclude the attribution of any specific cluster to any function.
 Finally, none of the results were corrected for multiple comparisons.
 This study, then, cannot be included in our review.

-A somewhat related study was conducted by Zaccarella et al. (2017), who contrasted 3-word German sentences and phrases against word lists, hoping to find the neural bases for MERGE as shown in Table 4.
+A somewhat related study was conducted by Zaccarella, Meyer, Makuuchi, and Friederici (2017), who contrasted 3word German sentences and phrases against word lists,